Joining a Schoology Group

 Current Public Groups and Corresponding Access Codes

-Copy and paste just the 10 digit alpha numeric code, in bold below next to the Group name, into the field prompted when using the Join > Group feature in your Schoology account.
+Copy and paste just the alpha numeric code, in bold below next to the Group name, into the field prompted when using the Join > Group feature in your Schoology account.

 Where do I find this elusive “Join > Group feature” you speak of?
 When you log in to Schoology use the following path to add a Group:

-- Select and drop down Groups on your home page
+- Select Groups from the top menu bar on your home page

 - Use the Access Code when prompted by Schoology